DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 In this topic, we present integration examples with the main e-wallets available on the market.
 The examples comprehend the scenario for encrypted cards, in which `WalletKey` and other token identifiers are required in the authorization.

-> If the merchant will send the authorization request with decrypted card data, please refer to [Decrypted card].
+> If the merchant will send the authorization request with decrypted card data, please refer to [Decrypted card](https://developercielo.github.io/en/manual/e-wallets-ecommercecielo#decrypted-card).

 # Apple Pay ™